How to use OpenTelemetry metrics with VictoriaMetrics #

 See the full source code of the example here.

-For metrics from our WEB server to be shipped to VictoriaMetrics we need make it available for ingestion.
+In order to push metrics of our WEB server to VictoriaMetrics it is necessary to ensure that VictoriaMetrics ingestion endpoint is available locally.
 In previous steps we already deployed a single-server VictoriaMetrics, so let’s make it available locally:

 # port-forward victoriametrics to ingest metrics